Unsupervised Unlearning of Concept Drift with Autoencoders: Unsupervised Unlearning of Concept Drift with Autoencoders

-Our method, which consists of two major parts, works completely unsupervised and therefore no labels are required and no assumptions on the downstream tasks are made: \begin{enumerate} \item \textbf{Distribution Learning:} We build an autoencoder that attempts to learn the data distribution so that we can later on distinguish between samples that were observed before/after a concept drift.
+Our proposed method is unsupervised, makes no assumption on the models $m_i(\cdot)$, and consists of two major parts: \begin{enumerate} \item \textbf{Distribution Learning:} We build an autoencoder that attempts to learn the data distribution so that we can characterize the influence of concept drift on observed samples.
 We note that the proposed method is agnostic to the drift detection mechanism used.
-Our focus is not on the problem of concept drift detection, but rather assume that an effective and efficient concept drift detection mechanism is in place.
+Our focus is not on the problem of concept drift detection, but rather assumes that an effective and efficient concept drift detection mechanism is in place and that the influence of concept drift can be characterized by the autoencoder.

-\item \textbf{Concept Drift Unlearning:} When concept drift is detected, we build a function that tries to ``undo'' the concept drift -- i.e. we try to make samples, from after the concept drift, look like samples from before the concept drift by using the autoencoder built in the beginning. \end{enumerate} The entire procedure is described in full detail in Algorithm~\ref{alg:method}.
+\item \textbf{Unsupervised Transfer Learning:} When concept drift is detected, we build a function that tries to ``undo'' the concept drift -- i.e. implementing $f(\cdot)$ from~\refdef{def:conceptdriftadaptation:global}.
+That is, we try to transform samples observed from the drifted data distribution, appear like they had been observed from the original (pre-drift) data distribution, by using the autoencoder built in the beginning. \end{enumerate} Our entire methodology is described in detail in Algorithm~\ref{alg:method}.